-Sand used for rendering should be clean, sharp, well graded and comply with the requirements of BS EN 13139:2002 "Aggregates for mortar".
+Sand used for rendering should be clean, sharp and well graded.
 Traditionally, the coarsest and sharpest sand that can be conveniently handled should be used for undercoats.
 Sand normally used for brick/block laying mortar is unlikely to be suitable due to the high proportion of finer material.